 icon of manicon of shrub

-Lycium europaeum is a deciduous Shrub growing to 4 m (13ft 1in).
+Lycium europaeum is a deciduous Shrub growing to 4 m (13ft 1in) at a medium rate.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils, prefers well-drained soil and can grow in nutritionally poor soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It cannot grow in the shade.
 It prefers moist soil.
 The plant can tolerate maritime exposure.